anoushsepehri/2018-Summer-Research-Condition-Monitoring-of-Industrial-Machines/README.md

 The code was written in Python 3 and used Amazon Web Services to store data.
 Work was done at the University of Manitoba'a Fluid Power and TeleRobotics Research Laboratory

+The DAQ file is ran locally on the modular device and the Conversion File is ran on any host computer that will be retrieving the data.